novaway/elasticsearch-bundle/README.md

 ## Service configuration

-You probably want to register the Client as a service, and
+You probably want to register the Novaway\ElasticsearchBundle\Elastica\Client as a service, and set Elastica\Client as its alias
 ```yml
 # config/services.yaml
 services: